ckruger0/IDD-Fa18-Lab1/README.md

 ## Part D. Manually fade an LED

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**<BR>
+Yes.
+The potentiometer works as a variable resistor, with the knob manually controlling a wiper in the device that controls the strength of resistance. (<a href="https://en.wikipedia.org/wiki/Potentiometer">src</a>) At its lowest setting the potentiometer is providing the full 5V current through to the LED, all the way to the highest resistance level that makes the LED dim to nothing.

 ## Part E. Fade an LED using Arduino